SaroUplift/SaroUplift/README.md

 - 👋 Hi, I’m @SaroUplift
-- 👀 I’m addicted to personal development and striving to reach an international audience to teach epicness
+- 👀 Focused on personal development and striving to reach an international audience to teach holistic vitality.
-- 🌱 I’m currently learning how to automate my knowlegde
-- 💞️ I’m looking to collaborate on ui and ux
-- 📫 How to reach me by email: saro@uplift-sports.nl
 - ⚡ Fun fact: we're just a little spec of dust in a multiverse - so have fun!